UtsavSinghal7/Banking-Application-for-Account-Management.Java-Assignment-1/README.md

 BankApp class – Handles all user interactions.
 Stores multiple accounts in an array and provides methods for creating accounts, searching accounts, depositing, withdrawing, updating, and listing.

-BankingAppMain class – Contains the main() method that starts the application and shows the menu.
+Main class – Contains the main() method that starts the application and shows the menu.

 When the program runs, it displays a menu with choices (create, deposit, withdraw, etc.).